StevenCostiou/Pharo-ReflectivityBreakpoints/README.md

 Breakpoints and field watchpoints responds to the `isWatchpoint` interface, which returns `true` for instances of `FieldWatchpoint` and `false` otherwise.

+### Breaking on any instance variable access

+Through the following API, you can configure a field watchpoint to break if any instance variable of instances of a class `aClass` is accessed (read, write, or both).

 ```Smalltalk
 FieldWatchpoint>>watchVariablesIn: aClass
 FieldWatchpoint>>watchVariablesWritesIn: aClass
 FieldWatchpoint>>watchVariablesReadsIn: aClass
 ```

+### Breaking on a specific instance variable access

+Through the following API, you can configure a field watchpoint to break if a specific instance variable named `aVariableName` of instances of a class `aClass` is accessed (read, write, or both).

 ```Smalltalk
 FieldWatchpoint>>watchVariable: aVariableName in: aClass